 Every year I am asked how to get into demining.
 Enquiries come from a broad range of people - from idealistic youngsters to retired civil servants.
 I generally explain to them that they cannot be deminers because the costs would be too high (insurance alone) and because there are plenty of locals who want hands-on jobs.
 I encourage some to volunteer as office support or logistics staff, fund-raisers and publicity agents.
-But many still really want to be a deminer.
+But many still really want to be a hands-on deminer.

 MECHEM (Denel Land Systems) www.mechem.co.za